jasonbrianhall/wizardscastle/README.md

 🎨 Behold!
 The Wizard's Castle now appears in glorious technicolor!
 (Well, at least more colors than just white-on-black; also supports green on black.)

 ⚠️ Warning: This enchantment currently only works in the realm of Linux.
 We're still deciphering the arcane scrolls needed to make it appear in the Windows dimension.
-Stay tuned, Windows wizards!
+Stay tuned, Windows wizards.

+⚠️ Arcane Warning for Windows Wizards: While the spell to create the Windows artifact (executable) can be cast (make qt-windows), the resulting enchantment is unstable.
+It requires a hefty grimoire of DLL scrolls (over 300MB!) and may still grumble about missing components of the Qt realm.
+We're working on a more potent incantation to condense this magic into a single, portable artifact.
+Until then, Linux remains the most stable dimension for this particular enchantment.
+Fear not, for we continue our mystical research!

 #### Embarking on Your Quest